By Kieran Robertson

 Jessie’s diary and scrapbook give us a sense of what mattered to a teenager in the 1890s.
 She wrote about the same topics that most teenagers still care about today- commenting on her friends, their activities together, and the boys she was interested in.
 In her scrapbook, Jessie documented a friendship with her brother Carl, saving programs from his graduation and invites to visit him at medical school.

 However Jessie’s life in the 1890s also showed some stark differences from modern life.
 For example, Jessie included dance cards in her scrapbook, documenting each young man she danced with at the many social engagements she attended.
 She also clipped many newspaper articles that detailed the social engagements of residents of Marietta, including a summary of her own 18th birthday party.
-It is likely that Jessie was a member of the upper class in the Marietta area at the time, due to her family’s long-term residency in Washington County and her father’s succesful career.
+It is likely that Jessie was a member of the upper class in the Marietta area at the time, due to her family’s long-term residency in Washington County and her father’s successful career.

 The Lund family collection ends with Jessie- eventually she moved from Washington County, Ohio, to the state of Washington.
 While they likely didn’t realize it at the time, the Lund family of Washington County experienced and documented various important moments in Ohio history.
 From early statehood, to the Civil War, to women’s education- each Lund has something to tell us.
 If you want to know more, the papers of the Lunds, and many other Ohio families, can be found at the Ohio History Connection Archives & Library!